 Reasons for Production and Symbolism

-- Ancestral Worship: Masks honour and appease ancestors, who are believed to offer protection and blessings.
+- Ancestral Worship: Masks are used to honour ancestors, who are believed to protect and bless the community.

-- Fertility and Harvest: Fertility is used in rituals to invoke nature spirits for bountiful harvests.
+- Fertility and Harvest: Masks are sometimes used in rituals to invoke the blessings of nature spirits for a bountiful harvest and healthy families.

 Techniques and Styles

-- Yoruba (Nigeria): Elaborate masks for the Egungun festival.
+- Yoruba (Nigeria): Known for colourful and detailed masks used in the Egungun festival.

-- Dogon (Mali): Angular designs for Dama ceremonies.
+- Dogon (Mali): Make angular masks for the Dama ceremonies.

-- Baule (Ivory Coast): Elegant masks for the Goli festival.
+- Baule (Ivory Coast): Create elegant masks for the Goli festival.

-- Kuba (Congo): Known for intricate masks used in initiation and funeral rites.
+- Kuba (Congo): Make detailed masks for initiation and funeral ceremonies.

-- Chokwe (Angola, Congo, Zambia): They are recognized for their detailed masks representing ancestors and fertility.
+- Chokwe (Angola, Congo, Zambia): Their masks often represent ancestors and are used in fertility rituals.

-- Makonde (Tanzania, Mozambique): Famous for face masks used in mapiko dance rituals.
+- Makonde (Tanzania, Mozambique): Known for face masks used in mapiko dances.

-- Zulu (South Africa): Masks used in ceremonies to communicate with ancestral spirits.
+- Zulu (South Africa): Use masks in ceremonies to connect with ancestral spirits.

 Influence on Modern Art